The History of Gyoza

 If you are not going to cook them the same day, freeze them on a tray with some space between them.
 Once they are frozen, you can keep them together in a bag in the freezer.

-The Dipping Sauce for Gyoza
+Which Dipping Sauce to serve with Gyoza

 The easiest and most traditional way to serve these delicious dumplings is with a dipping sauce made of soy sauce and rice vinegar.
 If you like it spicy, you also can add some Japanese chili oil (la-yu).
 When you prefer a less salty version, use light soy sauce.